csc-training/summerschool/parallel-io/docs/Parallel-IO-2025.md

 - Simplifies simultaneous I/O from many MPI processes to one or more files, solving most common I/O complications
 - **Portable**: Specifics about the filesystem are abstracted away
-    - Can bypass POSIX restrictions for  performance (eg. noncontiguous access)
+    - Can bypass POSIX restrictions for better parallel performance

 - Implementation used by `OpenMPI` and `MPICH` is called `ROMIO`
     - Advanced users can configure the internals via "hints"

+API is rather similar to standard I/O programming.
+Consult MPI docs for details

 # MPI-IO example: collective write